robi-mengs/project-nothing-personal/1_datasets/README.md

 > intellectual property?”*

-While no real demographic data is used, the simulation models how **search behavior**—not identity—can expose strategic intent.
+While no real demographic data is used, the simulation models how **search behavior** not identity can expose strategic intent.
 The focus is on the **process** of research, not specific inventors.
-By showing how even generic search patterns (e.g., “blockchain” → “HIPAA-compliant auth”) reveal a roadmap, the project demonstrates why **privacy-aware tools** are essential for equitable participation in innovation—especially for solo inventors or small teams without legal shields.
+By showing how even generic search patterns (e.g., “blockchain” → “HIPAA-compliant auth”) reveal a roadmap, the project demonstrates why **privacy-aware tools** are essential for equitable participation in innovation especially for solo inventors or small teams without legal shields.

 ### Ethical and Methodological Integrity